maggardJosh/Tiles/README.md

 Current Planned Game Modes
 ---------------------------
 * Multiplayer
-  * One-Tile : Compete over one tile at a time
+  * Relfex: Compete over one tile at a time
-  * Three-Tile : Compete over three tiles at a time
+  * Stream: Tiles are spawning as soon as you get them
-  * Stream : A constant stream of tiles is coming at you - WHAT DO YOU DO?
+  * Insane: Stream mode but the buttons *might* move around on you...
 * Single-player (Practice)
   * Time-attack: See how many tiles you can get before time runs out
-  * Stream: Constant stream increasing in speed.
-How long until 3 pass you by?
+  * Insane Time-attack: Time attack but tiles *might* move around...
-  * Free play: Just play to your heart's content.
+  * Endless: Just play to your heart's content.
 No rush.